lfit/itpol/protecting-code-integrity.md

 - sign other people's keys for the web of trust purposes

 In the Free Software world, the **[C]** key is your digital identity.
-Once you create the key, you should take extra care to protect it and prevent it from falling into malicious hands.
+Once you create that key, you should take extra care to protect it and prevent it from falling into malicious hands.

 #### Before you create the master key